 Chapelcross power station is located near Dumfries in South West Scotland and has an area of 96 hectares covered by the nuclear site licence.
 It was the first nuclear power station in Scotland.
 Electricity generation started in 1959 and ceased in June 2004.
+There are locations within 10 km of site identified by Scottish Natural Heritage as Special Protection Area (SPA), Site of Special Scientific Interest (SSSI), and candidate Special Area of Conservation (cSAC).
+They include the Upper Solway Flats and Marshes RAMSAR site which supports one of the largest continuous areas of inter-tidal habitats in Britain and is of international importance for a range of coastal habitats and waterfowl.
 Chapelcross is currently defuelling.

-- Continued asbestos removal from heat exchangers and turbine hall - Continued hazard reduction activities towards interim Care and Maintenance - Completion of ponds 1, drain and seal
+- Continued asbestos removal from heat exchangers and turbine hall - Continued hazard reduction activities towards interim Care and Maintenance - Completion of Ponds 1, drain and seal